Garden city movement

-The garden city movement was a 20th century urban planning movement promoting satellite communities surrounding the central city and separated with greenbelts.
-These Garden Cities would contain proportionate areas of residences, industry, and agriculture.
+The garden city movement is a 20th-century urban planning movement that promoted satellite communities surrounding a central city, separated by green belts.
+These garden cities would contain proportionate areas of residences, industry, and agriculture.
 Ebenezer Howard first posited the idea in 1898 as a way to capture the primary benefits of the countryside and the city while avoiding the disadvantages presented by both.
-In the early 20th century, Letchworth and Welwyn Garden City were built near London according to Howard's concept and many other garden cities inspired by his model have since been built all over the world.
+In the early 20th century, Letchworth and Welwyn Garden City were built near London according to Howard's concept, and many other garden cities inspired by his model have since been built all over the world.